cgwire/zou/docs/index.md

 Software Engineers from animation and VFX studios.
 With this API they can enhance the tools they provide to the studio departments.

-On top of the API, you can deploy the Kitsu frontend, which bring you the full bundle of the collaboration platform developed by CGWire.
+On top of the API, you can deploy the Kitsu frontend, which brings you the full bundle of the collaboration platform developed by CGWire.

 # Features